-Working in Germany might be a dream of many people, especially from less developed countries, since Germany provides many opportunities for foreign workers.
+Working in Germany might be a dream for many people.
+This place provides many opportunities for foreign professionals.
 While being an employee in Germany, one enjoys many advantages and benefits companies are offering.
-It includes various types of non-wage compensation provided to workers in addition to their normal salaries.
+It includes various types of non-wage compensation in addition to their regular salaries.

 Employee benefits in Germany include social security, health insurance, retirement benefits, protection from unemployment, paid sickness and disability leave, paid parental leave, paid holidays and annual leave, and some additional perks.

-There are many reputable German companies that are well known worldwide, BMW and Daimler are just some of them.
-Nevertheless, working in any company in Germany will guarantee you a list of different benefits and perks which we will look at today.
+Many reputable German companies are well-known worldwide; BMW and Mercedes-Benz are just some of them.
+Nevertheless, working in any company in Germany will guarantee you a list of different benefits and perks, which we will look at today.

-Guaranteed employee benefits in Germany are written in law and companies are obliged to provide them to their employees.
-Germany is one of the best countries in the world for workers, mainly because of it’s favorable for employees politic.
+Guaranteed employee benefits in Germany are written in the law, and companies must provide them to their employees.
+Germany is one of the best countries in the world for workers, mainly because of its favorable for employees politic.

-The mandatory Social Security System in Germany consists of health insurance, home care, and nursing care insurance, pension insurance, unemployment insurance as well as accident insurance.
+The mandatory Social Security System in Germany consists of health insurance, nursing care insurance, pension insurance, unemployment insurance, and accident insurance.

-It is compulsory for all employees in Germany to be insured by the German Social Security System and to pay monthly contributions.
-The most expensive attribution in social security is health insurance, it takes a significant part of worker salary (14%).
+It’s compulsory for all employees in Germany to be insured by the German Social Security System and to pay monthly contributions.

-The total amount of social contributions per month is 40.45% of gross income, 19.425% pays employee, 21.025% – employer.
+The total amount of social contributions per month is 40.45% of gross income, 19.425% is paid by the employee, and 21.025% – by the employer.
 Since employees contribute to the state system, they also have the right to receive compensation.

 Germany has the second-highest social security contribution for a single person in the EU, above only Slovenia with 22.10%.

 This statutory pension insurance ensures that employees have an adequate standard of living even in retirement.
-Retirement compensation starts from the age of 65 in Germany.
+In Germany, you qualify for retirement compensation at the age of 65.

 Currently, the maximum payout is around 67% of the average net income during the insured person’s working life.
 The retirement age is 65 for people born before 1947 and 67 for those born after 1964.